dynamsoft-docs/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 ## UseDefaultViewer

 Whether to use the built-in viewer.
-If it is set to `false` , the file `dynamsoft.webtwain.viewer.js` is not loaded at all and there is no way to add it back later.
-Therefore, only set it to `false` when you absolutely won't need the viewer or will be building your own viewer.

 **Syntax**